Janoz-NL/RL2MQTT/README.md

 * TAGame.GameEvent_Soccar_TA.Destroyed
 * TAGame.GameEvent_Soccar_TA.EventMatchEnded

-## Ticker messages
+## Stat messages

-Rocket League also publishes stat events.
+Rocket League also publishes stat events messages.
 Those events are divided into two categories:

-#### StatEvent

-Stat events are messages which normaly popup fullscreen for the current player.
-These are things like "Clear Ball" or "First Touch".
-Currently these messages are _not implemented_ by RL2MQTT.

-#### StatTickerMessages
+### StatTickerMessages

 Ticker messages are messages which would normally be displayed in the upper right corner.
 The JSON message consists of the player and the tickerEvent.
 In case of a